 Example: Georgetown University

-Which leads me to another reason why colleges offer interviews: demonstrated interest.
+This leads me to another reason why college interviews are part of the admissions process: demonstrated interest.
 Schools have different policies and definitions for demonstrated interest, but it is surprisingly important at a large number of selective institutions.
 Say you spend weeks getting to know someone on a dating app and when they finally agree to a date, they tell you they're only there for the free meal and have no interest in ever seeing you again…ouch, right?
 Most schools are in a position where they have to admit more students than they know are going to ultimately enroll.
 Because of this, they look for ways to predict a student’s interest.
 A student taking the time to schedule, prepare for, and participate in an interview is a great indication that they’re not “just there for the meal.”

 Finally, places with very clear cultures and missions will want to meet students to ensure they understand what they’re signing up for.
 The best example would be the military academies.
 West Point states that “the purpose of the interview is to evaluate accurately and impartially the characteristics of the candidate to determine his/her potential as a commissioned officer and his/her motivation toward service in a branch of the Armed Forces.''
 And I know it might feel strange to draw this line of similarity, but you’ll find the same is true at art schools and conservatories which require interviews in conjunction with portfolio reviews or auditions.